dwreeves/aoc2025/README.md

 - No vibe-coding, no cheating on solutions algorithmically.
 - Rust docs and StackOverflow are allowed.
 Ignore Gemini Google search results.
-- Claude can assist with compiler errors only.
+- Claude can assist with compiler errors only or very nuanced things specific to Rust.
+Every question to AI must be meant with the intent to learn something about Rust and not to take a shortcut.
 - Use minimal 3rd party libs.
 So far, only Clap and Clippy.
 - No copy + pasting across modules.
-(Get muscle memory down for typing Rust!)
-Peeking is fine.
+Looking at another module is perfectly fine, but all repeat code must be re-typed out by hand.
+Otherwise, no muscle memory is built.

 The code here is almost certainly sloppy.
 I'm interested in keeping this as a time capsule where I can one day look back and see my progress.